enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 - One pipeline beats N pipelines.
 The synthetic HTTP request trick is the move that pays you back every time someone adds a plugin or a new transport.
 - One central broadcaster decouples how the router talks to subgraphs from how clients talk to the router.
 Both halves evolve independently.
 - Subscription deduplication is essentially free real estate once the broadcaster is in place.
 One upstream connection can serve a lot of identical clients, and your subgraphs feel it.
+- Backpressure has exactly one home.
+Executors push, the broadcaster does the buffering and the dropping, slow clients can't poison the upstream or the other consumers.
 - And HTTP Callback is the answer when you grow into really high subscription counts.
 Flip the connection model and stop paying for a persistent connection per subscription.
 -->